Core Aeration Service in Atlanta

 What can I do before the core aeration to have the best results?

-A watering (or rainfall) prior to the core aeration allows for easier penetration of the coring tines into the soil.
+Yes, we recommend a light watering just to ensure the soil is damp.
+A watering (or rainfall) before the core aeration allows for easier penetration into the soil and more root expansion.

 The Boost Your Lawn Needs